3 out of 4 of IT decision-makers report IT skill gaps

 Certification is an important vehicle to validate one’s knowledge and skills in a specific domain.
 Nearly half of those surveyed saw an improvement in their work post certification.
 Almost as many reported feeling more engaged in their work and/or faster at performing their jobs.
 Sixty-four percent of IT decision-makers say certified employees deliver $10,000 or more in additional annual value compared to non-certified employees.
 Clearly, time and money invested in certification training have a positive effect on an organization’s bottom line, even though 10% of IT staff report that management do not see a benefit to training or do not approve it

 We’ve reported here some of the big takeaways in the report that impact us all, there is a clear and urgent need to act.
-We invite you to dig into additional details by reading the 2021 GLOBAL KNOWLEDGE IT SKILLS AND SALARY REPORT.
+We invite you to dig into additional details by reading the report.
 We hope this information provides you inspiration and a roadmap for action.

 Subscribe to the Skillsoft Blog